 [TTL]: TTL mode.
 Adjust flash compensation (B) and choose a flash mode (C).

 [M]: The flash fires at the selected output (B) regardless of subject brightness or camera settings.
 Output is expressed in fractions of full power, from 1/1 to 1/64.
 The desired results may not be achieved at low values if they exceed the limits of the flash control system; take a test shot and check the results.

-C([COMMANDER]): Choose if the flash is being used to control remote synced flash units, for example as part of a studio flash system.
+C(primary flash): Choose if the flash is being used as a primary flash controlling secondly flash units, for example as part of a studio flash system.

 D([OFF]): The EF‑X8 does not fire.
 Flash units connected via the sync terminal will still fire when the shutter is released, but can be disabled by lowering the EF‑X8 and turning the units off in the flash settings menu.